-If you are a new member, then it's important for you to learn what the plan's rules are and what services are available to you.
+It's important for you to learn what the plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage booklet.

-If you are confused or concerned or just have a question, please contact our plan's Customer Relations (phone numbers are printed on the back cover of this booklet).
+If you are confused or concerned or just have a question, please contact our plan's Customer Relations department (phone numbers are printed on the back cover of this booklet).

-Section 1.5 Legal information about the Evidence of Coverage
+Section 1.3 Legal information about the Evidence of Coverage